-Summer: Pick off all the dead flower heads or cut the flower stems and use for indoor displays.
+Summer: Prune off all the dead flower heads or cut the flower stems and use for indoor displays.
 This encourages new flowers by stopping the rose using energy on dead or dying flowers.

 1. Remove all the new, soft growths.